matzora/faridcher.github.io/_portfolio/Esri.md

 ### Basemap Manager
 Google maps are appealing and everybody loves them.
 This ArcGIS Addin utilizes Google maps API and add the following functionalities to ArcMap:

-- Add Google maps and satellite imagery layer to ArcMap as a WMTS layer and supports tile caching.
-Can be used in online and offline mode
+- Add Google maps and satellite imagery layers to ArcMap as a WMTS layer and supports tile caching.
+It can be used in online and offline mode
 - Support for Google Geocoding API: Users can search places from within ArcMap
 - Uses HTML5 Geolocation API to locate ArcMap user location on the map (this feature needs active Internet connection)